Harmony Hall PSR

 The purpose of the program is to offer members skill building opportunities that are rehabilitative in nature.
 Through the work-ordered structured day, members participate in activities promoting greater independence and increasing feelings of self-worth.

 The goal of the program is to promote recovery through hope, education, and empowering members to make choices toward improved quality of life.

 DESCRIPTION OF MEMBERSHIP AND MEMBER ENROLLMENT:

 Harmony Hall is a Psychosocial Rehabilitation Program (PSR) accepting referrals from staff at Lapeer County Community Mental Health working with people who are interested and may benefit from joining the clubhouse, and meet the following requirements:

 - Adults (18 and over)

 - The desire to participate in the various aspects of the program

-Harmony Hall members and staff work together in the unit activities of the work-ordered day: Food Services Unit, Clerical Unit, and Maintenance Unit.
+Harmony Hall members and staff work together in the unit activities of the work-ordered day: Food Services Unit and Clerical Unit.